mwszekely/bootstrap-sass-variables/howto.md

-This file contains instructions for recreating the hundreds of _VARIABLE.scss files.
+This file contains instructions for recreating the hundreds of _[VARIABLE].scss files.

 First, take Bootstrap's `_variables.scss` file and remove all blank and comment/only lines (e.g. with the regex `^(//.*)?$\n`).
 Also, fix the various map properties so that they fit on one line (replace `^((\$.+: \()|(\s+.*))$\n` with `$1` multiple times).